 - Three + Total Dependents: $107,000 (each).

 When there is one total dependent, partial dependents can each be entitled to $25,000.
 When there are no total dependents, partial dependents can receive up to $250,000.
 Partial dependents cannot recover benefits if there are two or more total dependents.

 Recovering Workers’ Compensation Benefits Waives the Right to Sue an Employer

 As a general rule of thumb, you will waive your right to file a personal injury lawsuit against an employer if you opt to collect workers’ compensation benefits.
 This means that a family can’t sue an employer if they want to recover death benefits from the employer’s workers’ compensation policy.
 However, families are not prohibited from all civil legal action.
 The family could file a personal injury lawsuit against:

 - An employer, if their conduct was reckless or intentionally harmed the employee; or

 For a moment, let’s say that the clay mixing machine involved in the tragic Santa Ana workplace accident malfunctioned.
 This malfunction was caused by a defect in the machine itself.
 The family may have the grounds to file a personal injury lawsuit against the company that designed, manufactured, or sold that piece of industrial equipment.
 Companies can be held strictly liable for harm caused by defects or dangers inherent in their products.
 The fact that the family also recovered workers’ compensation benefits wouldn’t bar them from filing a lawsuit against this third party.

 Have you or someone you love been injured on the job in Orange County?
-Contact our experienced personal injury team to schedule a free consultation and learn about your legal options.
+Contact the Law Offices of John Rapillo to schedule a free consultation and learn about your legal options.
 We’re here to help you get the money you deserve after an accident.
 Call today to learn more.